prometheusresearch/rios/docs/source/examples/alltypes.rst

 ========

-The following examples illustrate an Instrument that contains fields of every data type supported by the PRISMH specification.
+The following examples illustrate an Instrument that contains fields of every data type supported by the RIOS specification.
 It is accompanied by a Web Form that is broken up into several pages and uses all available element types.